Ghee vs. Butter | Buy | Use | Health Benefits

 Although in my experience, grass-fed butter is not a problem for lactose-intolerant people, ghee is the better choice for intestinal health.

-However, this does not have to mean “either-or” as both ghee and grass-fed butter offer significant health benefits.
+However, this does not have to mean “either-or,” as ghee and grass-fed butter offer significant health benefits.
 On the one hand, I love the natural butter taste.
 On the other hand, the nutty flavor of ghee is often a better variety.

 If you experiment with your favorite dishes, you will quickly find out which dishes taste better with ghee and which with butter.